Brandon-Morision/RPG_Gaming_System/README.md

 The player has a turn to choose an action:
 Regular attack.
 Special move (after cooldown).
-Use item from inventory (e.g., Health Potion, Attack Boost).
+Use items from inventory (e.g., Health Potion, Attack Boost).
-The Mage will choose its action based on a simple AI, using either an attack or special move.
+The Mage will choose its action based on a simple AI, using either an attack or a special move.
-A health bar is displayed during the battle showing the current health of both the player and the enemy.
+During the battle, a health bar shows the current health of the player and the enemy.
 3. Inventory System
 The player starts with a set of items in their inventory: Health Potion, Attack Boost, Shield, and Mana Potion.
 Items can be used during battle to heal or boost attack power.
 4. Leveling Up
 After each battle, the player gains experience.
-Upon reaching a certain amount of XP, the player levels up, which increases health, attack power, and replenishes the inventory.
+Upon reaching a certain amount of XP, the player levels up, which increases health, and attack power, and replenishes the inventory.
 5. Game Menu
 Main Menu options:
 Start Battle: Begin a battle with enemies.